Best Anonymous & Secure Windows VPS Hosting in 2025 – Buy with Crypto, No KYC Needed

 sudo ln -s /snap/bin/certbot /usr/bin/certbot

-From here, we can run a single command to create our certificate and edit the nginx config to automatically serve it:
+From here, we can run a single command to create our certificate and edit the nginx config to serve it automatically:

 sudo certbot --nginx -d yourdomainname.info -d www.yourdomainname.info